Written by Slawomir (“Swavak”) Gromadzki, MPH

 SYMPTOMS & CONSEQUENCES OF B12 DEFICIENCY

 There are two types of anaemia (megaloblastic and pernicious) that involve B12 deficiency.
 In megaloblastic anaemia, red blood cells are fewer and enlarged especially as a result of vitamin B12 and folic acid deficiency.
 However, in this case, vitamin B12 deficiency alone will not be able to produce symptoms if there is sufficient amount of folate (folic acid).
 This is why folic acid supplementation even in the absence of vitamin B12 can prevent megaloblastic anaemia.

-Anaemia and any form of chronic vitamin B12 deficiency can be expressed in many different symptoms such as mental fogginess, poor memory and concentration, fatigue, numbness & tingling of fingers or toes, abnormal smoothness of the tongue, dementia, irritation, feelings of apathy and lack of motivation, mood swings, muscle weakness, sleeping problems, loss of appetite, constipation, sores at the corners of the mouth, mood disturbances, personality changes, depression, spasticity (condition in which muscles are continuously tight or stiff), neurological pain, vision changes, incontinence, spasticity of muscles (shaky movements), low blood pressure, vision problems, delusions, hallucinations, cognitive changes, spinal cord damage, etc.
+Anaemia and any form of chronic vitamin B12 deficiency can be expressed in many different symptoms such as mental fogginess, poor memory and concentration, fatigue, numbness & tingling of fingers or toes, abnormal smoothness of the tongue, dementia, irritation, feelings of apathy and lack of motivation, mood swings, muscle weakness, sleeping problems, loss of appetite, constipation, sores at the corners of the mouth, mood disturbances, personality changes, depression, spasticity (a condition in which muscles are continuously tight or stiff), neurological pain, vision changes, incontinence, spasticity of muscles (shaky movements), low blood pressure, vision problems, delusions, hallucinations, cognitive changes, spinal cord damage, etc.

 Lack of this vitamin also contributes to weakened immunity and recurrent infections, damage of the myelin sheaths of the nerve cells, birth defects, or increased homocysteine levels and higher risk of cardiovascular problems.
 Deficiency of vitamin B12 and folic acid lead to hearing loss.
 According to Alan Greene, M.D., premature grey hair is caused by vitamin B-12 deficiency.
 B12 deficiency often affects the lining of the uterus, causing an abnormal pap smear that is often mistaken as pre-cancerous.
 B12 deficiency can also cause nerve damage in the stomach, which prevents the stomach from emptying properly.
 This results in symptoms of bloating, heartburn, gastric reflux, nausea, or constipation.